TRSC13/Collapse-Projection/README.md

 ### 🧭 The 7D Symbolic State Vector

 This system models structural collapse using a seven-dimensional symbolic operator state:
 Each dimension governs a distinct type of symbolic behavior.

-Each dimension governs a distinct type of symbolic behavior.

 <img src="7_dimensional_symbolic_state_vector.png" alt="7D Symbolic State Vector" width="600"/>